asmitbanik/BookNook/README.md

 # BookNook

 BookNook is a modern web application for discovering books and managing a personalized reading list.
-It offers a user-friendly interface with personalized onboarding, powerful search and filtering options, and a responsive design with dark mode support.
+It offers a user-friendly interface with personalized onboarding, powerful search and filtering options, book reviews, and a responsive design with dark mode support.

 ## Features

 - User onboarding questionnaire to personalize the experience based on your mood, favorite genre, and reading goals.
+- User profile management to update personal information.
 - Browse a curated collection of books with search by title or author.
 - Filter books by genre and minimum rating.
 - View detailed information about each book.
-- Manage your personalized reading list.
+- Add and remove books from a persistent personalized reading list.
+- Submit and read book reviews with star ratings and comments.
+- User settings to enable notifications and email updates.
 - Responsive design with support for light and dark themes.

 ## Installation